The-Marcy-Lab-School-Assignments/swe-casestudy-1-cli-task-manager-JojolionPeak/INVESTIGATION.md

 **Investigation Questions:**

 1. Look at the top of `menu.js`.
 You'll see `addTask` is imported.
 What would happen if we tried to call `addTask()` in `menu.js` without this import statement?
 Why do we need to explicitly import these functions?

+  ## Question 1

+If we tried to call addTask() without first importing it, we would get back that addTask wasn't defined or created on this file.

+We need to import these functions because we use these functions in the code on this file

 2. In `tasks.js`, look at the bottom of the file: `module.exports = { addTask, viewTasks, completeTask, clearTasks };`.
 This exports the functions so they can be used in other files.
 Notice that the `tasks` array itself isn't exported which means that the `menu.js` file can't access it directly.
 Why do you think the programmer chose to leave out `tasks` from the export list?

+## Question 2

+The programmer didn't include the `tasks` array because it's just a description on whether or not the project is complete and whether the questions were fully answered.

+The contents of the `tasks` array was not beneficial to any of the other files in this project so they didn't need to export the data.

+ Wasn't directly used in the menu.js file, only referenced through the tasks.js file (Don't have to access)

 3. If we wanted to add a new feature to the application, giving the user the option to mark all items as complete, how would you split up the code amongst the modules to implement this feature?

+  ## Question 3

+I would add the markAll() function into the tasks.js file and export it to the menu.js file.

+   I would do this because all the functions that have to do with making and chnaging tasks are in the tasks.js.
+Grouping code that has similar function is best practice.

 **My Notes:**